alexjzyang/fhxParse/DevLog.md

 Today: Examine tables for nested blocks

 EOD: New code to automatically generate test run folders.
 Created its associated unit tests.

+## 02/04/2025

+Study EM, and architect code to digest nested code.
+EOD: structured code to encapsulate FHX component and Function Block; Also started the HandleComposites.js file, intended to identify and handle various composites and nested composites.